 Travel Tips: None

 At a distance of 17 km from Mumbai Chhatrapati Shivaji Terminus, Elephanta Caves are a network of sculpted caves located on Elephanta Island or Gharapuri in Mumbai Harbour.
-The Caves, listed as UNESCO World Heritage Site, is Mumbai's oldest historic sites and also one of the best tourist places in Mumbai and also among the prime places represented in the promotion of Maharashtra tourism.
+The Caves, listed as UNESCO World Heritage Site, is Mumbai's oldest historic site and also one of the best Mumbai tourist places.

-The identity of the creators of the architectural masterpieces built in Elephant Caves is disputed.
+Among the prime places to visit as part of Mumbai Packages, the identity of the creators of Elephant Caves is disputed.
 It is believed that the Chalukyas and Rashtrakutas were behind the creation of the caves and sculptures.
 The island was ruled by the Chalukyas and later by the Gujarat sultanate.
-It was later handed over by the Gujarat Sultan to Portuguese in 1534 AD.
+It was later handed over by the Gujarat Sultan to the Portuguese in 1534 AD.

-The Elephanta Island has two groups of caves in the rock cut architectural style.
-The caves are carved out of a single solid basalt rock and are dated between 5th and 8th centuries.
+Elephanta Island has two groups of caves in the rock-cut architectural style.
+The caves are carved out of single solid basalt rock and are dated between the 5th and 8th centuries.
 Five caves situated on the western hills of the Island are devoted to the Hindu sect Shaiva and various Hindu sculptures are chiseled in these caves.
 Famous sculptures of Hindu caves are Ravana holding up the Kailash, Shiva-Parvati on Kailash, Ardhanarishvara, Trimurti, Wedding of Shiva, Linga, Nataraja, Kartikeya, Yogishvara, and Matrikas.
-In the second group of caves, various Buddhist sculptures can be spotted depicting numerous pictures of Gautama Buddha and Jaataka Tales.
+In the second group of caves, various Buddhist sculptures can be spotted depicting numerous pictures of Gautama Buddha and Jataka Tales.

-Another attraction of the island is the Cannon Hill.
+Another attraction of the island is Cannon Hill.
 Located at the top of the island, it was used to safeguard the Bombay harbor during colonial times.
-Although, a numbers of caves have been ruined and damaged, Elephanta caves still present a rich heritage of ancient history to the tourists.
+Although many caves have been ruined and damaged, Elephanta Caves still present a rich heritage of ancient history to the tourists.
 The Caves are also the site of the annual Elephanta Festival conducted by the Maharashtra Tourism Department held every year in February.
 The festival showcases classical performances and aims at promoting Indian classical dance and heritage.

-The island can be reached by about 50 minute boat ride of Gateway of India.
+The island can be reached by about a 50-minute boat ride from Gateway of India.

 Ferry Timings: 9 AM to 5 PM.
 The first ferry departs from Mumbai (Gateway of India) at 9 AM, and the last one to Caves departs at 2 PM.
 The last ferry to return from the Caves is at 5 PM.